 This includes providing resources for support measures to the student, staff member or third party who was subjected to the behavior and taking any actions necessary to remove potential future impact on the student, staff member or third party, but are not retaliatory against the student, staff member or third party being harassed or the person who reported to the district official.

 Any student or staff member who feels they are a victim of sexual harassment are encouraged to report their concerns to district officials, this includes officials such as the principal, compliance officer or superintendent.
-Students may also report concerns to a teacher, counselor, or school nurse, who will promptly notify the appropriate district official.
+Students may also report concerns to a teacher, counselor or school nurse, who will promptly notify the appropriate district official.

 Investigation